willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 $${#eq:CCR}

 When averaging $S_{X,i}$ across plot-years $j$, this metric represents the sensitivity of $\lambda_i$ to covariate $X$, conditional on the observed probability distribution of that covariate.
-This yields a measure of **realized sensitivity**, integrating both demographic responses and the environmental variability experienced across the species' range.
+This yields a measure of realized sensitivity, integrating both demographic responses and the environmental variability experienced across the species' range.
 To evaluate range-dependent sensitivity, plots were categorized into cold, center, or hot conditions along the MAT gradient for each species.
 Plots were classified as cold (or hot) if their average MAT fell below the 10th percentile (or above the 90th percentile) of the species-specific MAT distribution, with intermediate plots classified as center plots.
 Sensitivity within each range position was calculated as the average sensitivity across plots belonging to that category.